Setting Up Wheels & Set Pieces

 Once you’ve banged the nail in, give the wheel a test spin with your hand to make sure it is moving freely, and do this again before lighting it if you’re setting up in advance.
 A little dab of oil on the nail can also help things along.

-Wheels are easy to waterproof with plastic bags, something we’ll cover in more detail in the Coping With Bad Weather section.
+Wheels are easy to waterproof with plastic bags, something I’ll cover in more detail in the Coping With Bad Weather section.

 Wheels eject a lot of sparks which will come down to ground level and carry in the wind, as shown in the image below.
 So set them up well away from fireworks set up on the ground such as cakes and barrages to reduce the risk of cross-ignition.

 Since we moved from the old British Standards over to the European CE regulations for fireworks, the number and variety of set pieces on the market for consumers has all but dwindled to just lancework – lettering and numbers on a wooden frame – which is what I will concentrate on here.